Conspiracy of the Equals: Legacy

-The Conspiracy of Equals would probably have disappeared in the flood of great events of the Revolution, but the publication in 1828 of Buonarroti's book, Conspiracy of Equals, kept it in the history books.
-Friedrich Engels and Karl Marx recognized in the Conspiracy of Equals "the first appearance of a truly active Communist party".
+The Conspiracy of the Equals would probably have disappeared in the flood of great events of the Revolution, but the publication in 1828 of Buonarroti's book, Conspiracy of the Equals, kept it in the history books.
+Friedrich Engels and Karl Marx recognized in the Conspiracy of the Equals "the first appearance of a truly active Communist party".
 Leon Trotsky would echo these sentiments, stating that the foundation of the Communist International marked a ‘carrying on in direct succession the heroic endeavours and martyrdom of a long line of revolutionary generations from Babeuf’.

-Indeed, The Conspiracy of Equals can be seen as the first example of a form of French leftism distinct from that of the Jacobins, more focused upon real equality as opposed to abstract equality in the eyes of the law (‘Manifesto of the Equals’, ll.
-3-11).
-Whereas the French Revolutionaries actively sought to guarantee property rights, a guarantee enshrined in the Declaration of the Rights of Man and of the Citizen, Babeuf and his followers desired instead the abolition of property entirely (‘We lean towards something more sublime and more just: the common good or the community of property!
+The Conspiracy of the Equals can be seen as the first example of a form of French leftism distinct from that of the Jacobins, more focused upon material equality as opposed to abstract equality in the eyes of the law.
+Whereas the French Revolutionaries actively sought to guarantee property rights, a guarantee enshrined in the Declaration of the Rights of Man and of the Citizen, Babeuf and his followers desired instead the abolition of property entirely ('We lean towards something more sublime and more just: the common good or the community of property!
 No more individual property in land: the land belongs to no one.
-We demand, we want, the common enjoyment of the fruits of the land: the fruits belong to all.’, ll.
-21-23).
-This criticism of private property put forward by Babeuf and his fellow conspirators would go on to echo through later currents of French leftism: perhaps most pertinently in the thinking of Pierre-Joseph Proudhon, who famously declared ‘Property is theft!’.
+We demand, we want, the common enjoyment of the fruits of the land: the fruits belong to all.'
+This criticism of private property put forward by Babeuf and his fellow conspirators would go on to echo through later currents of French leftism: perhaps most pertinently in the thinking of Pierre-Joseph Proudhon, who famously declared 'Property is theft!'.

 Although the words "anarchist" and "communist" did not exist at the time of the conspiracy, they have both been used to describe its ideas by later scholars.
 The English word "communism" was coined by Goodwyn Barmby in a conversation with those he described as the "disciples of Babeuf".